Best Tips To Reduce Stress In Horses

 Restlessness is often a sign that a horse is experiencing discomfort or anxiety.
 They may be feeling frustrated or bored or anticipating something causing them stress, such as a change in routine or a new environment.

 In addition to pacing and pawing, horses may exhibit other repetitive behaviours when stressed.
 For example, they may weave back and forth or crib, which involves biting down on a solid object and sucking in the air.
-These behaviours can cause physical damage to the horse's teeth and digestive system over time.

 5. Respiratory Issues